squarcleconsulting/ukrefimpactmined/README.md

 ## Acknowlegement

 Julia Silge and David Robinson's book [*Text Mining with R*](https://www.tidytextmining.com/) has been fantastic.
-STM package authors, Molly Roberts, Brandon Stewart and Dustin Tingley are also awesome.
+STM package authors, Molly Roberts, Brandon Stewart and Dustin Tingley are also awesome.  *Big Data and Social Science: A Practical Guide to Methods and Tools* ed by Foster *et al* (2017) is also a good source.